zenonsommers/rcbc_shiny/README.md

 # RCBC Shiny Election Suite
 A Shiny app for configuring, administering, and tabulating multi-winner ranked choice elections.
 # Quick Run
 To quickly run the app, open an R console and run the command `shiny::runGitHub("rcbc_shiny", "zenonsommers")`.
+This may not save data properly between sessions.
 # Installation
 To install the app locally for data persistence:
 1. Download the repository and extract the files into a local directory.